-Friendly fire is an attack by a military force on non-enemy, their own, allied or neutral forces while attempting to attack the enemy, either by misidentifying the target as hostile or due to errors or inaccuracy.- Wikipedia
+Friendly fire is an attack by a military force on a non-enemy, but their own, allied or neutral forces while attempting to attack the enemy, either by misidentifying the target as hostile or due to errors or inaccuracy.- Wikipedia

 I made a promise to my readers to be real and authentic.
 The problem with that is you also leave yourself open and vulnerable to criticism and attack.
 And while serving as a parish pastor in many smaller declining congregations fighting change yet struggling to find the air to survive toughens one up, attacks and criticism still feel very personal.
 As I look deeper at the landscape of my beloved Missouri Synod, my soul is grieved.
 In my church body, we are going through a trying time, at that heart of one of our deep-rooted issues is trust.
 Our church leaders, our pastors, struggle to trust each other.
 There is a real fear about the ability to be open about the ministry challenges we face because there is a perception that brother clergy will pick up a blog post or see something on your church website that will cause you to draw friendly fire for your ministry choices.
 It took me a long time to decided to start a blog just for that reason.
 But my dear mother had a “Go big or Go home” approach to life, so I blame her.

 Our numbers, like many mainline denominations, have been declining for the last twenty years or so.
 This decrease and feeling of hopelessness combined with frustration have led to internal conflicts.
 We have heated debates on the direction of the church, the mission of the church, and who has been entrusted to accomplish the task.
 Instead, of seeking answers together, we have allowed the chasm to grow wider.